trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

 ### Data Structure: Ordered Array

 An ordered array is an array where the elements are always sorted.
-When an element is inserted, it is inserting such that the ordered is maintained.
+When an element is inserted, it is inserting such that the order is maintained.

 #### Insertion